meika loofs samorzewski

 Robert Ardrey's The Territorial Imperative

 In reshelving books on their shelves recently, with the two bookshelves themselves only returned to their place in the living room after we replaced the flooring, my eye lingered on a book cover.
 I did not recognise it, but it was familiar in the way one's infancy can return feelings.
-The book as then both unknown and known at the…
+The book is then both unknown and known at the…

 Continue reading...